SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 Threat intelligence indicators can help a security analysts leverage a large body of information to surface potential threats.
 For example, say that a threat intelligence database has an indicator that correlates a certain IP address with known malicious activity.
 Because of this correlation, analysts can assume log messages with that IP address are more likely to be part of a real cyber attack.

+## Threat Intelligence tab

+Use the **Threat Intelligence** tab to add and manage threat intelligence indicators.
 You can add threat intelligence indicators from a number of sources, including CrowdStrike, TAXII, ThreatQ, iDefense, and many others.
 And threat intelligence indicators imported to Sumo Logic not only integrate with your existing core Sumo Logic deployment, but also Cloud SIEM and Cloud SOAR.
 (For information about how to add additional threat intelligence indicators for Cloud SIEM, see [Create a Custom Threat Intelligence Source](/docs/cse/administration/create-custom-threat-intel-source).)

-## Threat Intelligence tab

-Use the **Threat Intelligence** tab to add and manage threat intelligence indicators.
-To access the tab, go to **Manage Data > Logs > Threat Intelligence**.
+To access the **Threat Intelligence** tab, go to **Manage Data > Logs > Threat Intelligence**.

 <img src={useBaseUrl('img/platform-services/threat-intelligence-tab.png')} alt="Threat Intelligence tab" style={{border: '1px solid black'}} width="800" />